Storage Heaters | Guernsey Electricity

 Book a free home survey

-Cleaner, more efficient heating for your home powered by over 90% renewable energy.
-Run your heating on low-rate electricity overnight, for a low-cost way to stay warm during the day
+Cleaner, more efficient heating for your home powered by over 90% low-carbon energy.

 IMPORTANT: Please read this first